raj-vijay/ml/README.md

 The repository for Machine Learning is like a folder or storage space that contains all the files such as code, documentation, images, and more related to real-world machine learning problems.
 It also tracks every change that I or my team makes to each file.

-It is always possible go back to previous versions of we make any mistakes.
+It is always possible go back to previous versions in case we make any mistakes.

 So, feel free, be more human, to make mistakes and to learn from them.